Tampereen-Urheilusukeltajat/Blenderi-UI/README.md

 ## Tech

 This project uses Vite and React.
-Bootstrap is used for some general styles, but we mostly use CSS modules powered wutg `Sass`.
+Bootstrap is used for some general styles, but we mostly use CSS modules powered with `Sass`.

 ## Local development